 Audio-Technica enjoys an enviable reputation for its high-end Hi-Fi headphones, and with good reason.
-We’re not talking about noise cancelling wireless models here, but luxury wired closed-back models designed with supreme performance and comfort in mind.
+We’re not talking about noise cancelling wireless models here, but luxury wired closed-back cans designed with supreme performance and comfort in mind.

 The latest editions to its range are the Kokutan and Asada Zakura, both hand-made in its Naruse factory, Tokyo.